 Previewing steps in the Visual Editor that use reusable data will use one of the rows until the browser tab is closed or the VM times out.

 Adding Dynamic Data to a Test Step

 - In the step editor, click Insert Test Data to bring up the test data menu.

 - Click any of the dynamic data groups to reveal the choices.

 - Select the placeholder you want to insert.

 The most common use case for dynamic data is assigning unique login credentials to each tester.
-Doing so helps to avoid shared state issues arising from a tester’s actions.
+Doing so helps to avoid shared state issues arising from actions on the same set of credentials.